oleg-shilo/Temporalio.Graphs/README.md

    0{NeedToConvert} -- no --> 1{IsTFN_Known}
    ```

-This repository contains the complete graph generation output [MoneyTransferWorkflow.grap](https://github.com/oleg-shilo/Temporalio.Graphs/blob/main/Samples/MoneyTransferWorker/MoneyTransferWorkflow.graph)that is produced by building the worker project in release mode.
+This repository contains the complete graph generation output [MoneyTransferWorkflow.grap](https://github.com/oleg-shilo/Temporalio.Graphs/blob/main/Samples/MoneyTransferWorker/MoneyTransferWorkflow.graph) that is produced by building the worker project in release mode.
 This is the same way you may want to integrate the generation of the static WF graph/diagram in your CI.

 Note, that the complete graph generation output contains:
 - Mermaid definition of the graph